Pushword/Pushword/packages/docs/content/extension/admin-block-editor.md

 The search input permit to perfom action like :

 -   `CHILDREN` will search for children page
+-   `parent_children` will search for children page from the parent page
 -   `comment:HELLO-YOU` will search in pages's main content for `<!--HELLO-YOU-->` (case sensitive)
 -   `slug:hellow-world` will search for page with slug being exactly `tagada`
 -   `slug:hellow-world OR slug:hello-me` ... or operator